Sasun (historical region): Armenians

 In accordance with the legend of Sanasar, son of Sennacherib, settling in Sanasun, the 9th-10th-century Armenian historian Tovma Artsruni writes that the people of Sasun "are the peasants of Syria who followed [to Armenia] Adramelēkʻ and Sanasar."
 The Armenologist Heinrich Hübschmann was of the opinion that the inhabitants of Sasun were historically not Armenians, spoke a different language, and were clearly distinguishable from Armenians as late as the 10th century, citing Tovma Artsruni's descriptions of their way of life and language as evidence.
 Specifically, Tovma Artsruni notes the "obscure and inscrutable speech" of the inhabitants of Sasun and states that "Half of them lose their native tongue from living so far apart and never greeting each other, and their mutual speech is a patchwork of borrowed words.
 They are so profoundly ignorant of each other that they even need interpreters."
 Armenian authors interpret this as referring to various and complex dialects of Armenian spoken by the Armenians of Sasun at the time.

 The reputation of the Armenians of Sasun was one of a hardy, courageous and stubborn group of mountaineers.
 Tovma Artsruni describes them as "savage in their habits, drinkers of blood, who regard as naught the killing of their own brothers and even of themselves" but adds that they are "hospitable and respectful to strangers."
 The early 20th-century Armenian historian A-Do (Hovhannes Ter-Martirosian) describes Sasun Armenians as "rough, proud, individualist and brave, but poor."
 The Sasun Armenians' bravery and propensity for resistance to oppression is depicted in the Armenian epic poem Daredevils of Sasun, which narrates the story of four generations of heroes from Sasun who fight against the Arab conquerors during the time of Arab rule in Armenia.
 The epic was inspired by the memory of Sasun's protracted struggle against the Arabs and other foreign conquerors.

-The Armenians of Sasun spoke their own dialect of Western Armenian, which is included in the Mush-Tigranakert (Diyarbakır) or south-central group of Armenian dialects.
+The Armenians of Sasun spoke their own dialect of Armenian, which belongs to the Western -gë branch of Armenian dialects and is included in the Mush-Tigranakert (Diyarbakır) or south-central dialect group.
 The Sasun dialect itself was divided into two main sub-dialects: Hazro and Geliyeguzan.

+A 2025 genetic study found that Sasun Armenians showed subtle genetic differences from other Armenian groups, but these differences were not due to significant Assyrian ancestry as previously thought.
+Instead, their distinctiveness is explained by a recent demographic bottleneck, not external gene flow.
+Overall, Sasun Armenians are genetically close to other Armenian populations and to neighboring groups.